RDLtd/rc-cma/src/assets/helpfiles/en/cms-images.md

 Make sure that all the images you upload are of a high quality and that you legally own the copyright to those images.

-### Add image
+### Add new image

-To upload an image:
-1. Select the **ADD** (+) icon on the navigation bar.
+Select the **ADD** (+) icon on the navigation bar.

-2. Select the **CHOOSE IMAGE** button and navigate to the image that you want to upload.
+Select the **CHOOSE IMAGE** button and navigate to the image that you want to upload.
 Once selected you will see a preview

-3. Optionally select a category and,  give the image a title or make it the default (see below) 4 Select **UPLOAD**.
-You will see the upload progress and once complete, the new image will have been saved and the modal window will automatically close.
+Optionally select a category and,  give the image a title or make it the default (see below)

+Select **UPLOAD**.
+You will see the upload progress and once complete, the new image will have been saved and the image window will automatically close.

 ### Default image